Leominster and Fitchburg’s Business Succession Planning Attorney

 We Help Small & Family Businesses in Central Massachusetts

 Not all family businesses are traditional small businesses either.
 In fact, roughly one-third of all businesses included in the Fortune 500 are family businesses.
-But not all of the family business statistics are rosy.
+But some family business statistics are troubling.

 Why Family Businesses Do Not Survive